maximedb/computing101/README.md

 You can also interact visually with your chatbot using Streamlit: http://167.99.12.243:2000/

 ## 4. Call an API from Python
 How do you interact with an (HTTP) API from Python?
 We made available an Eliza API that you can interact with.
-Eliza is one of the first chatbot released in the computational linguistics community in 1966.
+Eliza is one of the first chatbot released in the computational linguistics community in 1966, click [here](https://github.com/wadetb/eliza/blob/master/p36-weizenabaum.pdf) for me info.

 This chatbot is available at: `http://167.99.12.243:1000`.
 You can visit the documentation here: http://167.99.12.243:1000/docs
 It exposes two endpoints: `/name` and `/converse`